wftutorials/android-beginner-tutorial/README.md

 ```

 We use the `getSupportActionBar` function and call `setTitle` to set the title of your `SecondActivity.java` class.
+This shows in your action bar.

 Let see our results.

 [navigate_to_activity.gif]

-Now we can create as many activities we like and add different elements in them.
+Now we can create as many activities we like and add different UI elements for the user to interact with.

 ## Back navigation and Closing

 Lets see how we can go back in activities.
 In this section we also learn how to close activities.
 Activities open in layers.
 When you go to another activity the first is still open but in the background.
 Its not currently active.
-There is also an lifecycle that you could learn more about.
+There is also an lifecycle that you could learn more about [here](https://developer.android.com/guide/components/activities/activity-lifecycle).

 In our `SecondActivity.java` lets add the following code